Two oil paintings on canvas depicting "dead flowers" from the 17th century

 Prestigious antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It originated during Napoleon’s reign.
-This style is characterized by significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the late 18th to early 19th century.
+It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek decorative motifs.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV style.
-Next is Baroque, whose name derives from the Portuguese word barocco – meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative, luxurious pieces designed to radiate splendor and play a significant role in opulence.
 Materials were selectively chosen to emphasize the grandeur of these items.

 Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and solid, often using brown stains, cornices, sturdy bases, and relief decorations.
-These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
-During this period, there was also an interest in mythology and ancient times, which influenced the forms of supports and legs, often taking animal shapes.
+Renaissance furniture was quite heavy and robust, often using brown stains, cornices, sturdy bases, and relief decorations.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+During this period, there was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion paws, eagle heads – these are common features in Renaissance style.
-Currently, many global companies reproduce such furniture, drawing inspiration from Italian and French creators.
+Lion paws, eagle heads—these are common features in Renaissance-style furniture.
+Currently, many global companies reproduce such furniture, inspired by Italian and French craftsmen.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that each country perceived furniture production differently, so each style had its own unique character in each nation.
+It’s important to remember that each country perceived furniture production differently, so each style had its unique character depending on the nation.
 This is especially important when searching for an exclusive antique that suits your interior.

 The most important aspect of original antique furniture is authenticity.
-This is ultimately crucial for buyers, as the market is flooded with many counterfeits.
-Luxury Products provides documentation confirming the product’s compliance with its actual description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+This is ultimately crucial for buyers, as the market is flooded with many forgeries.
+Luxury Products provides documentation confirming that the product matches its description and photographs.
+We also have experts in art appraisal, historians, and specialists from around the world at your disposal.

 Attributes / Details